Aditya190803/Blog_generation/README.md

-# Gemini Blog Assistant
+# Blog Writer

-Gemini Blog Assistant is a Streamlit-based web application that generates content using the Gemini LLM API by Google Generative AI.
+Blog Writer is a Streamlit-based web application that generates blog using the Gemini LLM API.
 Users can input a topic and specify the content length to generate relevant content in English.

 ## Features